 Our TransCon carriers can be selected from our soluble or hydrogel carrier platforms.
 These carriers inactivate and protect the parent drug through a shielding effect, which prevents rapid excretion and degradation of the parent drug.
 The parent drug is connected to the carrier via the TransCon linker, which is designed to release the drug at a predictable and predetermined rate, enabling release of unmodified active parent drug with up to half-yearly administration.
+The TransCon linker is designed to remain attached to the TransCon carrier after release of the parent drug.
 After drug release, the linker remains permanently attached to the carrier.
 Our broad selection of TransCon linkers, in combination with our soluble carriers and microparticle carriers, provides us with a powerful and flexible technology that we leverage to design best-in-class therapeutics aimed at multi-billion dollar markets.
 The broad applicability of the TransCon technology is reflected by the fact that our pipeline contains long-acting prodrugs incorporating proteins, peptides and small molecules.